UNC-Libraries/SCTS-Documentation/Inclusive Description Projects.md

 # Inclusive Description Projects
 Compiled October 2020, updated June, 2021, November 2021, December 2021, February 2022

-## Adding names of enslaved people to finding aids, November 2021-February 2022

-* Added names of enslaved people to the description of [Benjamin Franklin Little Papers](https://finding-aids.lib.unc.edu/03954/):
-    - Biographical note
-    - Scope and Content
-    - Series 1A, 2 series descriptions
-    - Folder 30

-* Added names of enslaved people to the description of [Arnold and Screven Family Papers](https://finding-aids.lib.unc.edu/03419/):
-    - Biographical note
-    - XOPF-3419/1

-* Added names of enslaved and free people of color to the description for [Bullock and Hamilton Family Papers](https://finding-aids.lib.unc.edu/00101/):
-    - Biographical note
-    - Folders 5, 6, 19, 22, 25, 29, 30, 39

-        The biographical note and folder 19 include this note to acknowledge archivist intervention: NOTE: parenthetical information is derived from original document; the archivist has used more modern terms to describe the physical condition of Jordan, the age of Patience, and the occupations of Dick, Charity, Charlotte, Eily, and William.

-* Added names of enslaved people to the description for these volumes in [Hentz Family Papers](https://finding-aids.lib.unc.edu/00332/):

-    -  Autobiography Parts I and II
-    -  Obstetrical Record

-         Includes this explanatory note: patients who were enslaved typically are listed by first name only, followed by the name of the enslaver in the case list.
-In the index, the patients who were enslaved are typically listed with the last name of the enslaver.
-Processing archivists have employed the index version of the name to potentially enhance discovery.
-When we have misidentified a person's last name, please let us know at wilsonlibrary@unc.edu.

-   -  Medical Journal

-* Added names of enslaved people to the description of volumes and correspondence in [Clegg Family Papers](https://finding-aids.lib.unc.edu/05503/):

-   -  Rock Springs Steam Saw Mill, circa 1866-1868
-   -  Mill account book, circa 1866-1868
-   -  Soapstone Mills merchandise account book, 1870
-   -  Rock Spring Steam Saw Mill, circa 1866-1867
-   -  Farm time book, circa 1865-1868
-   -  Rocky River Mill time book, 1865, 1875-1876
-   -  Time book, circa 1872-1873
-   -  Farm time book, circa 24 August 1873-1874
-   -  Correspondence, 1865

 ## Enhanced description for videotapes in the WTVD Moving Image Collection, January 2022